Chase Ultimate Rewards: 50% Transfer Bonus to Marriott until February 28, 2026

 3. Compare the Value of Chase Ultimate Rewards Points

-If you can redeem Chase points for better deals (like Hyatt or airline tickets at 2 cents per point), then transferring them to Marriott may not be the best use.
+However, if you routinely redeem Chase points for higher-value uses (such as Hyatt stays or airline awards at ~2 cents per point or more), then transferring them to Marriott is likely not optimal, even with a bonus.